grusso98/RAGademic/README.md

 OPENAI_API_KEY=<your_key>
 EMBEDDER_TYPE=<type>
 HF_TOKEN=<your_token>
+QUANTIZATION=<4b>
 ```
 Notes:
 - you can use llama3.2 installing it locally with ollama.
 - the openai api key is needed if you use gpt for chatting and/or openai embeddings.
 - embedder_type can be **huggingface** or **openai** or **local** which uses chroma built in vectorizer.
 - the huggingface embedding is obtained through API but it could be done locally too.
+- when using Gemma, provide the quantization of the model you pulled.

 ### 3. Load your PDF
 Load PDFs